simeononsecurity/esp32-wifi-canary/README.md

 ## License

-STS Collective.
 Passive awareness only.
 Not for offensive use.